WASdev/gitbook.voice.gateway.for.watson/about.md

    * Orchestrates Watson Speech to Text (STT) and Text to Speech (TTS) services
    * Built in JavaScript using Node Streams architecture
    * Delivered as a Node Module
-   * Configuration via Docker environment variables
+   * Configured via Docker environment variables

 The following diagram shows at a high-level how these two microservices combine to provide the full functionality of the Voice Gateway for Watson: